-6.03pm The Presiding Member drew the public gallery's attention to the rules of Public Question Time as written in the Public Question Time Form.
+6:02pm The Presiding Member drew the public gallery's attention to the rules of Public Question Time as written in the Public Question Time Form.

-In accordance with rule (I), the Mayor advised that he had no registered members of the public who had given prior notice to ask questions.
+In accordance with rule (I), the Mayor advised that he had registered one member of the public who had given prior notice to ask questions.

 The Presiding Member invited members of the public who had yet to register their interest to ask a question to do so.
-One registration was forthcoming.
+No further registrations were forthcoming.

-5.2.1 Ms L Hollands, Redcliffe
+5.2.1 Ms A Cepeda, Ascot